cowbell/cordova-plugin-geofence/README.md

 Plugin to monitor circular geofences using mobile devices.
 The purpose is to notify user if crossing the boundary of the monitored geofence.

+*Geofences persists after device reboot.
+You do not have to open your app first to monitor added geofences*

 ## Installation

 From master